mlflow/mlflow/docs/source/tracking/index.rst

 `Backend store <backend-stores.html>`_
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Backend store persists various metadata for each :ref:`Run <runs>`, such as
+Backend store persists various metadata for each :ref:`Run <runs>`, such as run id, start & end time, parameters, metrics, etc.

-* Run ID
-* Start & end time
-* Parameters
-* Metrics
-* Code version (only if you launch runs from an :ref:`MLflow Project <projects>`).
-* Source file name (only if you launch runs from an :ref:`MLflow Project <projects>`).

 MLflow supports two types storage for backend, either **file-system based** like local files and **database-based** like PostgresQL.
-Visit `backend store documentation <backend-stores.html>`_ for how to set up backend store with each type.

 `Artifact store <artifacts-stores.html>`_
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Artifact store persists (typicaly large) arifacts for each run to such as model weights (e.g. a pickled scikit-learn model), images (e.g. PNGs), model and data files (e.g. `Parquet <https://parquet.apache.org/>`_ file).
 MLflow stores artifacts ina a local file (`mlruns`) by default, but also supports different storage options such as Amazon S3 and Azure Blob Storage.
-Visit `artifact store documentation <artifacts-stores.html>`_ for how to set up artifact store for your use case.

 .. _tracking_server: